 It was a day of strong winds (in fact, storm Ciara was just around the corner), so my footage was quite shaky, and I had to stabilise it in Adobe Premiere.
 But I managed to capture the moonrise behind St. Paul’s Cathedral.

 In the Northern latitudes of North America, you’ll be able to watch Mars disappear behind the crescent moon as the moon slides into place between Earth and the red planet.

-From around the world, the three planets line up across the early morning sky, with Mars at top, and Saturn at bottom.
-The brightest, Jupiter will be between those two.
+From around the world, the three planets line up across the early morning sky, with Mars at the top, and Saturn at the bottom.
+The brightest, Jupiter, will be between those two.

 09 March.
 Supermoon, Worm Moon.

 Again this month, the Moon will be close to Earth.

 Venus has been quite close to the Moon for some time now, but this will be the ideal time to view it since it will be at its highest point.

 This will be the Supermoon that I most hope to capture in 2020.
 It will be the largest of the year, and in the past, it made for some pretty spectacular shots:

 Not the biggest meteors event but still pretty nice to see, with up to 20 meteors per hour.

 07 May.
 Supermoon, Flower Moon and Eta Aquarids Shower.